-the government must prove beyond a reasonable doubt a scheme to exchange one or more payments for one or more official acts by [the defendant public official] on behalf of [the alleged briber]....[T]he government does not have to establish that [the public official] would not have taken official action . . . without [the charged] payments.
+the government must prove beyond a reasonable doubt a scheme to exchange one or more payments for one or more official acts by [the defendant public official] on behalf of [the alleged briber]....[T]he government does not have to establish that [the public official] Last viewed by First Circuit Library on OGRASHOW would not have taken official action . . . without [the charged] payments.

-Id. at 2013 WL 4459062, at \12.
+Id. at 2013 WL 4459062, at 12.